 A sagacious person should forsake a foolish man who does not possess the ability to contemplate/consider and is likened to the grass that covers a well; because the friendship struck with him will get ruined.

-It is best for an intelligent man not be friends with a vain/arrogant man, a foolish man, a hotheaded man, an adventurous man and a man devoid of dharma.
+It is best for an intelligent man to not be friends with a vain/arrogant man, a foolish man, a hotheaded man, an adventurous man and a man devoid of dharma.

 A friend should be one who is grateful, pious, truthful, large-hearted, having unwavering affection, stoic, remains within the boundaries of decency and one who does not forsake friendship.